NVIDIA/NVFlare/integration/nemo/examples/supervised_fine_tuning/README.md

 COMBINED: The Denver Broncos'
 FEDAVG: The AFC champion Denver Broncos defeated the NFC champion Carolina Panthers 24–10 to win the Super Bowl.'
 ```
-As we can see, the key word "Denver Broncos" is correctly captured by all models.
+As we can see, the keyword "Denver Broncos" is correctly captured by all models.
 However, ALPACA and FedAvg answers are a bit redundant, and OASST answer is not directly "to the question".

-Based on the above results, we can see that the models trained on the combined dataset and in a federated fashion are able to generate more stable and accurate answers.
+Based on the above results, we can see that the models trained on the combined dataset and in a federated fashion can generate more stable and accurate answers.